 A new process must be established to effectively reach this milestone.
 Applications must be successfully collected by the grid operator to promptly instruct the meter operator to establish controllability on the requested connection.

-Exploring the Digital Twin Paradigm
+Digital Twin

 In times like these, a Digital Twin technology offers DSOs a powerful tool.
 By combining topology information with forecasting capabilities, it predicts how the grid will respond to new connections.
 This ensures long-term strategic capacity planning and short-term tactical planning.
-These capabilities help avoid or delay the need for grid reinforcements, prioritise investments where they’re most needed, and ensure cost-efficient security of energy supply, both now and in the future.
+These capabilities help avoid or delay the need for grid reinforcements, prioritize investments where they’re most needed, and ensure cost-efficient security of energy supply, both now and in the future.

 The digital twin module of Plexigrid seamlessly integrates new elements into the grid, such as switching elements, while also facilitating simulations for grid extensions in both new and existing areas.
 By connecting previously isolated systems through advanced data models, it enables real-time integration with multiple data sources, creating an exact replica of the network.
-Utilising AI models, it swiftly analyses and forecasts massive amounts of time-series data.
+Utilizing AI models, it swiftly analyzes and forecasts massive amounts of time-series data.

 With a digital twin of the electrical system, users not only have a replica of current physical assets but also gain the ability to simulate various future scenarios based on present-day information.
-This includes projecting and analysing the impact of technologies like distributed generation, EV chargers, and heating or cooling loads with ease.
+This includes projecting and analyzing the impact of technologies like distributed generation, EV chargers, and heating or cooling loads with ease.

-Forecasting Capability
+Forecasting capability

 Real-time access to flexibility bridges the gap between network infrastructure and active customers with connected flexible devices.

-At Plexigrid, we prioritise solutions that empower grid operators, allowing them full control of the entirety of their network in their daily grid operations.
+At Plexigrid, we prioritize solutions that empower grid operators, allowing them full control of the entirety of their network in their daily grid operations.
 This requires a deep understanding of network dynamics, the capability to monitor network load, and accurately forecast future congestions.

 By leveraging the inherent flexibility of connected load and generation, the very devices that contribute to grid challenges can enhance network efficiency and generate value for asset owners.
-Our flexibility management tool serves as a grid-aware Distributed Energy Resource Management System (DERMS) specifically designed for distribution network operators.